 Initially, I became a dentist because I love people, and what a great profession it has been for me!
 Constant curiosity leads me to always look for a better way to do things—my research has been presented at national and international meetings and has been life changing for many patients.
 As if it was a bonus, I love working with my hands, science and art—dentistry is a perfect fit.
 I feel blessed to have the opportunity to practice in Snoqualmie and share in this community.

-Several years back I miraculously survived a pancreatic tumor thanks to the fine medical care at Stanford University and the love and support of my wife Melissa.
+Several years back I miraculously survived a pancreatic tumor.
+I owe a huge “Thank You!” to the fine medical care at Stanford University and the love and support of my wife Melissa.
 The adventure was life changing, and I learned—or was bluntly taught—that every day is a gift.
-I think it’s time to give back and I have the opportunity to practice of a great profession at an amazing time in history; my training allows me the ability to literally change lives.
+Now I have the opportunity to give back, and practice a great profession at an amazing time in history.
+My training allows me the ability to literally change lives.

-We all have a life; our teeth should make it serenely better, not complicate things.
+We all have a life, and our teeth should make us happy, not frustrated.
 I help my patients look good, laugh often and live well.
 I offer my patients the highest standard of care—the same care I offer my family; your needs and wants come first.

-The rest of the time, I am a family man—the proud father of four talented children.
-My family is very significant in my life; together we enjoy music, climbing, hiking, running, bicycling, cooking, gardening, and the magnificent Northwest outdoors.
-I truly look forward to getting to know you and your family as we build a long relationship of exceptional dental care in this wonderful community.
+The rest of the time, I am a family man and a proud father of four talented children.
+My family is very significant in my life.
+Together we enjoy music, climbing, hiking, running, bicycling, cooking, gardening, and the magnificent Northwest outdoors.
+I truly look forward to getting to know you and your family.
+Let’s work to build a long relationship of exceptional dental care in this wonderful community!